Community Health Specialist

 1. End preventable childhood (age 0-5) deaths and keep them healthy.

-2. Increase the resilience of people living with or affected by HIV/AIDS improve their well-being including OVC (age 0-18) and their families.
+2. Increase the resilience of people living with or affected by HIV/AIDS improve their well-being including Orphans and Vulnerable Children, or OVC (age 0-18) and their families.

 3. Increase the knowledge and skills of vulnerable youth (age 12-19) to remain HIV-free.